mozilla-b2g/npm-mirror/README.md

 [![Build Status](https://travis-ci.org/mozilla-b2g/npm-mirror.png?branch=master)](https://travis-ci.org/mozilla-b2g/npm-mirror)

 npm-mirror is a utility for mirroring a subset of npm packages from another npm registry.
 It syncs all of the dependencies for a particular node module and writes them to the local filesystem so that a simple webserver can behave like a commonjs compliant package registry.

+## Notable Caveats

-One noteable caveat is that your webserver must be configured to map root requests to index.json files.
++ Your webserver must be configured to map root requests to index.json files.
++ Git repos will not be synced

 ## Getting Started